-The two essential values to consider when running a fleet are efficiency and cost-effectiveness, especially when conducting operations that don’t bring in revenue for your fleet.
+Two essential things to consider when running a fleet are efficiency and cost-effectiveness, especially when conducting operations that don’t bring in revenue for your fleet.
 Helping your drivers refuel quickly while still finding the lowest prices reduces both payroll and fuel expenses, making it an essential part of running your business.
-The Voyager app can help your fleet save both time and money each time your drivers need to refuel.
+The Voyager mobile app can help your fleet save both time and money each time your drivers need to refuel.

 More than 95% of US fuel locations accept the Voyager fuel card, but drivers in unfamiliar areas can waste valuable time finding a station or wind up at an overpriced one, undoing the savings possible with a universal fuel card.
-Luckily, our Voyager app solves these problems, allowing drivers to easily find nearby locations and compare prices among them.
+Luckily, our Voyager mobile app helps drivers easily find nearby locations and compare prices among them.
 The app even includes a route planning tool to plot the most efficient trip ahead of time.

 To download the app, go to the Play Store or App Store and search for “Voyager.”
 The app may not be the first result, so make sure you look for the Voyager logo.
 You can see how this looks on Android and iPhone below: